 We are exposed to interest rate risks related to both the Revolving Credit Facility and our Term Loan Agreement.
 Borrowings under the Revolving Credit Facility bear interest, at our option, at either (i) the Base Rate (as defined in the Revolving Credit Facility) plus an applicable margin or (ii) LIBOR plus an applicable margin.
 As of December 31, 2018, we had outstanding borrowings under the Revolving Credit Facility of \$180.0 million.
 Based on the \$180.0 million outstanding under the Credit Agreement, an increase or decrease of 100 basis points in the Base Rate and/or LIBOR rates would result in an increase or decrease in annual interest expense of approximately \$1.8 million.
 Borrowing under our Term Loan is comprised of Offshore Rate Loans and Base Rate Loans (each as defined in the Term Loan Agreement), with an initial aggregate principal amount of \$150.0 million.
 The Offshore Rate Loans bear interest at a rate per annum of LIBOR, divided by 1.00 minus the Eurodollar Reserve Percentage, plus 1.25%.
-The Base Rate Loans bear interest at a rate per annum of the sum of (a) the highest of (1) the administrative agent's reference rate; (2) the rate equal to 1.50% per annum above the Offshore Rate; and (3) the rate equal to 0.50% per annum above the latest federal funds rate, plus (b) 0.25%.
+The Base Rate Loans bear interest at a rate per annum of LIBOR, divided by 1.00 minus the administrative agent's reference rate; (2) the rate equal to 1.50% per annum above the Offshore Rate; and (3) the rate equal to 0.50% per annum above the latest federal funds rate, plus (b) 0.25%.
 Based on the \$150.0 million outstanding principal balance under the Term Loan, an increase or decrease of 100 basis points in the Term Loan's applicable interest rate would result in an increase or decrease in annual interest expense of approximately \$1.5 million.
-The Term Loan has a maturity date of January 3, 2020 and we used the proceeds from the May 8, 2019 initial public offering to pay off the full outstanding balance under the Term Loan.
+The Term Loan's applicable interest rate would result in an increase or decrease in annual interest expense of approximately \$1.5 million.
+The Term Loan has a maturity date of January 3, 2020 and we used the proceeds from the May 8, 2019 IPO to pay off the full outstanding balance under the Term Loan.